jbrillon/quickplotlib/README.md

-Library using Matplotlib for quickly plotting with just 1 line of code by parameterizing Matplotlib commands.
+Library for quickly plotting with just 1 line of code by parameterizing Matplotlib commands.
 In addition, plots will always have consistent formatting.

 # Plot example: